Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 People think the point of Direct Recognition is to penalize them when they borrow, when in actuality it is designed to treat all policyholders fairly.

 You just saw an example above how my wife’s actual policy received much bigger dividends when her loan rate was higher than the dividend rate.
-This is what happens when you borrow from a Direct Recognition company in a high interest rate environment where dividend rates haven’t caught up yet.
+This is often what happens when you borrow from a Direct Recognition company in a rising interest rate environment where dividend rates haven’t caught up yet.

 But what about when the loan rate is lower than the dividend rate with Direct Recognition?

-As you would probably expect with Direct Recognition, a loan rate lower than the dividend rate will indeed diminish your dividend payout…BUT…
+As you would probably expect with Direct Recognition, a loan rate lower than the dividend rate will indeed diminish your dividend payout (only on the borrowed amount)…BUT…

 You may have a better overall net result because you have a lower cost of money with the lower loan rate.

-What’s interesting when we ran an intensive borrowing situation for some clients in 2022, the suppressed dividends of the lower Direct Recognition loan rate actually beat the non-affected performance of a similarly designed Non-Direct Recognition policy.
+What’s interesting, when we ran an intensive borrowing situation for some clients in 2022, the suppressed dividends of the lower Direct Recognition loan rate actually beat the non-affected performance of a similarly designed Non-Direct Recognition policy.

 Why?